- Living in rural Tasmania, you can choose the types of health professional or team that will care for you during your pregnancy, labour and birth.

-- Your doctor might offer ‘shared maternity care’ along with the midwives and doctors at a local hospital.
-For further information, please speak to your doctor.
+- Your GP might offer ‘shared maternity care’ with the midwives and doctors at a local hospital.

-- Privately practising registered midwives, who might be covered by Medicare.
+- Independent privately practising registered midwives can provide care, and some of the costs might be covered by Medicare.

-- A private obstetrician may work either at a public or at a private hospital, or at both.
+- A private obstetrician (a specialist doctor) can provide medical care during pregnancy and birth at a public or a private hospital.

-To check the availability of different types of pregnancy care in your area, visit the Department of Health website.
+To help choose the type of care best for you, see the Department of Health website.

 Where can I give birth?

 You can choose where to birth your baby.